JASON-B0URNE/Secret210Repo/tutorial.md

 </html>
 ```

 Then select _save as_, and change the _save as type_ from .txt to all files.
 Name the file as _app.html_ and save the file on your desktop.
-Now navigate to your desktop and double click on app.html.
+Now navigate to your desktop and double click on app.html, so that it opens in a web browser.

 You should see something like: